-Firstly, we think Porto deserves far more than just one day, but as it turned out, the hostel where we stayed was a revolving door of travellers who arrived with just that, a day to spare.
+Firstly, we think somewhere as charming as Porto deserves far more than just one day, but as it turned out, the hostel where we stayed was a revolving door of travellers who arrived with just that, a day to spare.

-From sampling quintessential Portuguese flavours and the famous fortified wines, to exploring the scruffy charm of the old town streets and watching life pass by on the Douro River, we loved our time in Porto.
+From sampling quintessential Portuguese flavours and the famous fortified wines to exploring scruffy old town streets and watching life pass by on the Douro River, we loved our time in Porto.

 Combining simple, rustic dishes and traditional Portuguese flavours, this cosy ma and pa cafe is the ideal spot to get your first taste of Porto.
 The breakfast menu is based on a combination of eggs, toast and jam, but magic is woven into this simple dish to create something quite special.